 With image magnification of 5.5x to 55x as well as 6x to 102x and 16:1 zoom ratio and built-in aperture diaphragms, the Trace Evidence Comparison Microscope is a modular unit that allows it to be utilized by all forensic aspects of comparison microscopy.

-This unit provides a 22mm view and is capable of many contrasting options including bright and dark fields, phase contrast, polarized light and fluorescence.
-Dual view components allow this system to be used as a training microscope or for multiple-person viewing.
+Some units provide a 22mm view and are capable of many contrasting options including bright and dark fields, phase contrast, polarized light and fluorescence.
+Dual view components allow systems to be used as a training microscope or for multiple-person viewing.

 - Ken-a-Vision - (see below) Provides a cordless teaching comparison instrument that can be used for macro and micro samples.